bespokejs/bespoke/README.md

 ##### Minimal Deck

 For the purist.
-Minimal decks provide an API with zero event handlers, giving you complete control.
+Minimal decks provide a [simple control API](#control-api) with zero event handlers.

 ```js
 bespoke.from('article');
 ```

+### CSS

+To create your own custom deck styles, Bespoke.js provides the necessary classes to your elements.

+ * `bespoke-parent` on the deck's containing element
+ * `bespoke-slide` on every slide element
+ * `bespoke-active` on the active slide
+ * `bespoke-inactive` on all inactive slides
+ * `bespoke-before` on all slides before the active slide
+ * `bespoke-before-n`, where 'n' is the distance before the active slide
+ * `bespoke-after` on all slides after the active slide
+ * `bespoke-after-n`, where 'n' is the distance after the active slide

+## Advanced Usage

-##### Control API
+### Control API

-Programmatically control your presentation, or to implement a custom interface when using a minimal deck.
+Programmatically control your presentation, or implement a custom interface when using a [minimal deck](#minimal-deck).

 ```js
 bespoke.next();